Alta Ski Area: Early history

 Alta is one of the oldest ski areas in the U.S. and is one of just three ski areas in the U.S. that prohibit snowboarders.
 Located at the head of Little Cottonwood Canyon in Albion Basin and Collins Gulch, barely 30 mi from the Great Salt Lake, Alta resides in a unique micro climate characterized by over 547 in of high volume, low moisture snowfall annually.

 Alta Ski Area features long, straight, fall-line pitches.
 Among the most well known are Alf's High Rustler, Eddie's High Nowhere, Stone Crusher and the Baldy Chutes.
 Though widely respected as one of the most challenging in-bounds ski areas in the world, Alta has always viewed itself as a local's and family oriented ski area.

 The community of Alta was established in 1871 as an offshoot of the silver mining operations in Little Cottonwood Canyon.
 A fire destroyed most of the town in 1878, then a cataclysmic avalanche in 1885—combined with the decline of mining—heralded a period of dormancy for the town.
 The area experienced a modest resurgence in mining in the 1900s, but the town declined again shortly thereafter, and was deserted with the exception of a few hardy miners who continued to intermittently prospect the area.

 In 1935 the U.S. Forest Service retained the noted skier Alf Engen to hike into the area and determine its potential as a future ski area.
 Engen's reports expressed great promise for the area, and recommended the purchase of additional surrounding lands to form the ski area.
 In 1937 a prominent Salt Lake City lawyer, Joe Quinney, along with other local businessmen, formed the Utah Winter Sports Association to oversee the development of skiing at Alta.
 In the following year construction began on the original Collins chairlift, fashioned from a surplus mining ore tramway system that featured a clamp-cam bullwheel gripping a metal cable strung with single-seat chairs.
 It was the second such chairlift in the United States, after Sun Valley.
 Alta opened to skiers for the first time in 1939 on January 15, offering a single ride on the chair for 25 cents.

+A veteran of the elite 10th Mountain Division, Monty Atwater took over Sverre Engen's (Alf's brother) role as Snow Ranger for the Forest Service in 1946.
+Within a couple of seasons, Atwater began using hand charges and artillery to trigger avalanches in and around Alta Ski Area.
+In 1952, Atwater received permission to fire a World War I-era 75mm Howitzer for avalanche control work.